The Rev. Canon Fred Krieger

 The Rev. Dr. Davena Davis

 Davena Davis is a graduate of McGill University and Montreal Diocesan Theological College.
 She was ordained deacon in the Diocese of Montreal and priest in the Diocese of Eastern Newfoundland and Labrador.
 She has worked and taught at McGill University, Queen’s College, St. John’s, Vancouver School of Theology and Atlantic School of Theology.
 She has acted as Priest-in-Charge of a number of parishes in the Halifax area since coming to Nova Scotia in 1995.
-An honorary assistant at the cathedral, she is involved with the Tuesday morning study group with Holy Communion following, gardening and enjoying her dog.
+An honorary assistant at the cathedral, she is involved with the Tuesday morning study group with Holy Communion following,enjoys her garden and other volunteer activities.

 Connect with us